 ‘Please come and join us and be part of the team.’

 Bill Cain Chair 2018-2021

-Three days of brilliant classical, jazz and world music with internationally acclaimed performers and a six-day exhibition featuring some of the finest art and ceramics in the South West.
+Six days of brilliant classical, jazz and world music with internationally acclaimed performers and a eight-day exhibition featuring some of the finest art and ceramics in the South West.